 11am, but flexible, subject to availability.
 Earliest check-in, 2pm.

-In winter, rates include breakfast; in summer months they don’t ($35 a person).
+Rates exclude breakfast ($35 a person).
 All stays include dedicated concierge and butler service; and non-alcoholic drinks and snacks from your minibar.

 Hotel guests get access to the Members Lounge, the mid-century haunt of the hotel’s Alpine Club.
 A continental breakfast is served there each morning, and you can order food through from the restaurant later in the day.
 A copper-clad bar keeps the drinks in healthy supply, including Irish coffees, which are best enjoyed on the mountain patio.